Hagsten/Talkify/README.md

 ```

 ## React to events
-Talkify provides two event models - PubSub and classic callbacks.The newest model is the PubSub model which is the primary model.
-PubSub is a loosly coupled model which enables client applications to hook in to the playback pipeline.
+Talkify provides two event models - PubSub and classic callbacks.
+The newest, and primary, model is the PubSub model.
+PubSub is a loosly coupled model which enables client applications to hook in to the Talkify pipeline.
 To subscribe to events you will need to pass a context key (used when unsubscribing) as well as the event type and the event handler function.
 The event type is a string containing topics.
-An event is normally divider into 4 topics - context, origin, type and action.
+An event is normally divided into 4 topics - context, origin, type and action.

 ### The Context topic
 You would use this top level topic if you run multiple instances of Talkify.
 This allows you to hook into a specific Talkify instance.
 If you want to listen to all instances or only have one just specify "*".
 You will find the context ID in the property "correlationId" of your Player instance.